-- 1. All courses in the first bachelor year include both lectures and practicals in the form of tutorials. - 2.
-Second and third year courses may include practicals in the form of seminars, research workshops or bachelor thesis classes etc.
+- 1. All courses in the first bachelor year include both lectures and practicals in the form of tutorials, except for CH1108, the Bachelor 1 paper.
+There is no lecture in this course. - 2.
+Second and third year courses may include practicals in the form of tutorials, seminars, research workshops or bachelor thesis classes etc.